GeorgeWL/georgelangham.me.github.io/static/readme.md

 editing the [/partials/](https://github.com/GeorgeWL/georgelangham.me.github.io/tree/dev/layouts/partials), [/widgets](https://github.com/GeorgeWL/georgelangham.me.github.io/tree/dev/layouts/partials/widgets), /shortcodes or any of the other named templates.
 Or potentially creating a new template file.

-opening command prompt inside of the / folder
+opening command prompt inside of the `/` folder

-running the command hugo --theme [Theme-Name] once
+running the command `hugo --theme [Theme-Name]` once

-syncing the changes back to the dev branch.
+syncing the changes back to the `dev` branch.

-Forestry automatically publishes the new contents of the /static folder onto the Master branch
+Forestry automatically publishes the new contents of the `/static` folder onto the Master branch

 e.g.

-about/single.html for editing the single page template of about.
+`about/single.html` for editing the single page template of about.

 e.g.

-partials/sidebar.html for editing just the sidebar.
+`partials/sidebar.html` for editing just the sidebar.

 e.g.

-portfolio/list for editing the grouped page template of Portfolio.
+`portfolio/list` for editing the grouped page template of Portfolio.